juniorsysadmin/puppet-irqbalance/README.md

 - CentOS/RHEL7 will use systemd.
 - Fedora will use systemd.
 - Debian 6 will use SysV init scripts.
-- Debian 7 will use SysV init scripts (but can use systemd).
+- Debian 7 will use SysV init scripts.
 - Ubuntu 10.04 will use Upstart.
 - Ubuntu 12.04 will use Upstart.
-- Ubuntu 14.04 will use Upstart (but can use systemd).
+- Ubuntu 14.04 will use Upstart.
 - Gentoo will use OpenRC.

-If you wish to manage the irqbalance service with systemd, where systemd is not the default Init, you will need to use the `prefer_systemd` parameter.
-When `prefer_systemd` is set to `true` this module assumes that systemd is the currently running Init and all systemd related packages have been installed.
+Debian 7 and Ubuntu 14.04 support systemd as a non-default Init but note that neither come with an irqbalance service unit file.
+Examples of managing irqbalance under systemd on Debian/Ubuntu are shown below.

 ## Usage